Cees Dekker

-Cornelis "Cees" Dekker (born 7 April 1959 in Haren, Groningen) is a Dutch physicist, and Distinguished University Professor at the Technical University of Delft.
+Cornelis "Cees" Dekker (born 7 April 1959 in Haren, Groningen) is a Dutch physicist, and Distinguished University Professor at Delft University of Technology.
 He is known for his research on carbon nanotubes, single-molecule biophysics, and nanobiology.

 Biography

 Born in Haren, Groningen in 1959, Dekker studied at University of Utrecht, where he received a PhD in Experimental Physics in 1988.

 In 1988 Dekker started his academic career as Assistant Professor at the University of Utrecht; in these years he also worked in the United States as Visiting Researcher at IBM Research.
 It was during this period that Dekker carried out research on magnetic spin systems and on noise in superconductors and semiconductors.

 In 1993 he was appointed as Associate Professor at Delft University of Technology.
 In the mid-1990s Dekker and his team achieved success with the discovery of the electronic properties of carbon nanotubes, the first single-molecule transistor and other nanoscience.